-J&K politicians rally behind PM Modi for inaugurating new Parliament building
+J&K politicians rally behind PM Modi for inaugurating new parliament building

 "The parliament is a temple and epitome of Indian democracy and the PM is the democratically-elected leader of the nation.
 There is no impropriety in his inaugurating the new parliament building,” he told Greater Kashmir.

-Rana said that the opposition, having left with no credible issues, had hit a nadir point by raking up this "unnecessary row".
+Rana said that the opposition, having left with no credible issues, had hit another point by raking up this "unnecessary row".

 Srinagar Municipal Corporation (SMC) Mayor, Junaid Azim Mattu said there was nothing wrong if the PM inaugurates the new house of democracy in the country.